DNF5 Group Commands Guide for Fedora

 Ensure Administrative Privileges

-Most DNF commands require administrative rights.
-Verify that you have sudo access by running:
+Most DNF group operations require administrative rights.
+Verify your sudo access by running a simple package query:

 Update Your System